One of my favorite signs says:

 When you woke up this morning. . .did you expect this to be your best day ever?

-Do you have any expectation or are you just glad that you made it through another night?
+Do you have any expectation for today or are you just glad that you made it through another night?

 Do you expect God to move in the lives of your loved ones?